ChiShouWu/senior-backend-interveiw-questions/MessageQueue.md

 9. Why use kafka instead of rabbitmq?
 10. How kafka work?
 11. What are the problems if use MQ?
+12. How to keep idempotent in MQ when setting is at least once?
+    <details><answer>

+13. Why exact once is slower than at least once?

 ## Reference